-- Work or volunteer experience with well children in a group or individual setting.
+- A minimum of 100 hours of work or volunteer experience with well infants, children, youth and/or families in a group or individual setting.

-- A minimum of 150 hours experience working directly with children in a healthcare setting, preferably in a child life program.
-These hours must be verified by a supervisor on institution letterhead.
+- A minimum of 150 hours experience working directly with children in a healthcare setting.

 - Commitment to a 600 hour, 15 week, full time internship.
 Work days and hours will vary depending on the schedule of the intern’s rotation supervisor.
 Some nights and weekends may be required.

 Applicants who meet the above requirements must submit an application to the Child Life Internship Committee to be considered for an interview.
-Please submit all application materials together in one envelope.
-Please do not place materials in any kind of folder, binder or portfolio cover.
+Please submit all application materials together in one envelope with no staples or paper clips.
+Please do not place materials in any kind of folder or binder.
 A complete application must include all of the following:

-- Typed CLC Common Child Life Internship Application.pdf with your university affiliation information competed under Application Category.
+- Typed ACLP Common Child Life Internship Application with your university affiliation information competed under Application Category.
 Handwritten applications and applications with the independent internship category selected will not be reviewed.